Maximum sustainable yield from interacting fish stocks in an uncertain world: two policy choices and underlying trade-offs: Introduction

-Rather than prejudicating such negotiations, one can ask to what extent the different objectives we investigate are amicable to modifications in the course of such negotiations.
-By definition, the two Nash objectives are optimal from the subjective perspectives of the respective player.
-As a result, long-term yields from any stock will, in the case of the \NP{} objective, not change much when exploitation rate of that stock are moderately modified (impacts on the long-term yields from other stocks, however, can be larger!)---and similarly for \NS{}.
-Stakeholders will therefore be rather open to negotiations of their targets.
-This intuition is captured by proposals to define MSY as a ``range'' of targets, rather than as a particular ``point'' (Task Force on Multiannual Plans \citeyear{multi_plans14:_final}), and to use this flexibility to take technical constraints into account.
-Achievement of the \TY{} objective generally involves trading the yield from one stock off against the yield from another.
-This will generally produce clear winners and losers among different fisheries \citep{voss14:_region_mmsy}.
-Negotiations based on the \TY{} objective can therefore be more difficult.
-In view of these game-theoretical distinctions, the question arises what the loss in total long-term yield would generally be when choosing one of the Nash options over the \TY{} objective.
-This is one of the questions our MSE will answer.
+However, managing each of these complications involves value judgements, and presumably requires negotiations among stakeholders.
+Rather than prejudicating such negotiations, one can ask how easy the negotiations would be when based on the different objectives we investigate.
+By definition, long-term yield is maximal for each player under the Nash \NP{} objective, and so will not decline much when the player fishes at slightly different rates---and similarly for \NS{} (impacts on yields from other stocks, however, can be larger!).
+Stakeholders will therefore be open to negotiations of their targets.
+This intuition is captured by proposals to define MSY as a ``range'' of targets rather than a particular ``point'' (Task Force on Multiannual Plans \citeyear{multi_plans14:_final}), and to use this flexibility to take technical constraints into account.
+Achievement of the \TY{} objective generally involves trading the yield from one stock off against that from another, generating winners and losers among fleets \citep{voss14:_region_mmsy}.
+Negotiations aiming for \TY{} can therefore be more difficult.
+The question arises what the loss in yields would be when opting for a Nash equilibrium to avoid these difficulties.
+This is addressed below.

-As a technical simplification, required for computational reasons, the models used here do not explicitly structure populations by size or age.
-Aspects of management strategies related to the optimisation of size-selectivity are therefore not covered.
-We consider this a legitimate simplification, because, in a first approximation, optimisation of size selectivity and optimisation of fishing effort or fishing mortality for given size selectivity, so as to maximise yields, are separate problems \citep{law88:_msy_and_repval, getz12:_harves_theor, scott11:_long_term_yield}.
+As a technical simplification, required for computational reasons, our models do not structure populations by size or age.
+For food-web interactions, corresponding population dynamics can be derived from size-structured models using projection methods \citep{rossberg11:_qna, rossberg12:_analytic_size_spectrum}.
+However, this means we disregard size-selectivity effects.
+We consider this a legitimate simplification, because, in a first approximation, optimisation of size selectivity and of fishing mortality for given size selectivity are separate problems \citep{law88:_msy_and_repval, getz12:_harves_theor, scott11:_long_term_yield}.